yuhang1008/CARLA-Loc/README.md

     primaryClass={cs.RO}
 }
 ```
-Please contact (us yuhang_han@u.nus.edu) if you want to discuss about this work.
+Please contact us at yuhang_han@u.nus.edu if you want to discuss about this work.